techidaily/site-win11-tips/source/_posts/explore-versatile-applications-top-10-ways-to-use-powertoys.md

 ![Keep your computer awake with PowerToys](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/awake-1.jpg)

- Now, instead of[changing the Power & sleep settings](https://www.makeuseof.com/windows-11-change-power-plan/) , you can use Awake.
+ Now, instead of [changing the Power & sleep settings](https://www.makeuseof.com/windows-11-change-power-plan/) , you can use Awake.
 You can set Awake to keep your computer running indefinitely or for a set time.
 You can even choose to keep the monitor turned on.

 ## Best Of PowerToys